gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

     </script>

 Some things to notice about the changes.
-I changed `a_position` to a `vec2` since we're only using `x` and `y` anyway.
+We changed `a_position` to a `vec2` since we're only using `x` and `y` anyway.
 A `vec2` is similar to a `vec4` but only has `x` and `y`.

 Next we added a `uniform` called `u_resolution`.
 To set that we need to look up its location.